spacetelescope/synphot_refactor/docs/synphot/units.rst

 onto the desired standard system.

 OBMAG and counts are used to predict detected count rates.
-For instance, :meth:`~synphot.Observation.countrate` calculates the predicted number of detected counts per second integrated over the bandpass.
+For instance, :meth:`~synphot.observation.Observation.countrate` calculates the predicted number of detected counts per second integrated over the bandpass.
 There are two important things to remember concerning this unit:

 #.
 The number of counts per channel depends on the width (in wavelength space)